envasquez/SABC/README.md

 ***

 # Questions / Comments
 If you happened upon this repo and have questions, comments, concerns or suggestions; Please feel free to post them to the discussion board or open a GitHub issue.
+Lastly - if you're a Django guru and want to help me take things to the next level - I am ABSOLUTELY willing to learn.

+For Example: If you could answer questions like: What is a useful purpose of custom "Managers" besides being some kind of syntatical sugar - I tried using them (and maybe I did it wrong) - but found that it was just easier to make self contained functions that return the queries I want ...